klazarsk/storagetoolkit/README.md

 	-t --temp [directory] Specify an an alternate temp directory when /tmp is too full for temp files to allow report generation.

+	-v --version display the version number then exit.

 Please note: the Top [number] Directories report module includes the "total" size.
 This is intentional.
 This script can only access files that you have access to; either use sudo or root to execute it.
 You could alternatively chmod the script with suid rights, but that may be a security risk in finance, medical, and government environments by revealing confidential filenames to unprivileged users.
 Choose to suid with care.